Alicexplore/The_Trappist_Adventure/README.md

 ### Project Desciption
 "The Trappist Adventure" is a fake intergalactic travel agency that offers you the opportunity to travel to the Trappist system.
 <br /><br />
-With the help of an API (https://data.opendatasoft.com/), we have retrieved data about the seven planets in the system in order to obtain their orbital periods and atmospheric temperatures.
+With the help of an API, we have retrieved data about the seven planets in the system in order to obtain their orbital periods and atmospheric temperatures.
 <br /><br />
 We then sorted this data to offer you, using a drop-down list, the choice to select the desired orbital period and temperature yourself.
 <br /><br />